samsoul007/elasticsearch-helper/README.md

 .run()
 .then(function(response){
   // retrieve the "created_date" aggregation
-  var arrayAggList = response.agg("created_date")
+  const arrayAggList = response.agg("created_date")
-  var arrayValues = arrayAggList.values() // return an array of values objects. array types values will depend on the aggregation type
+  const arrayValues = arrayAggList.values() // return an array of values objects. array types values will depend on the aggregation type

-  var firstValue = arrayValues[0];
+  const firstValue = arrayValues[0];
-  var valueID = firstValue.id(); // key of the value.
-If it is a date_histogram type it will be a moment object var valueData = firstValue.data(); // value of the aggregation for this key.
+  const valueID = firstValue.id(); // key of the value.
+If it is a date_histogram type it will be a moment object const valueData = firstValue.data(); // value of the aggregation for this key.

   // To retrieve a child aggregation:
-  // Note: Each parent aggregation value has its own aggregation so you will have to loop through to get the child aggregation var arrayChildAggList = arrayAggList.agg("first_name");
+  // Note: Each parent aggregation value has its own aggregation so you will have to loop through to get the child aggregation const arrayChildAggList = arrayAggList.agg("first_name");
-  for(var parentKeyvalue in arrayChildAggList){
+  for(let parentKeyvalue in arrayChildAggList){
     arrayChildAggList[parentKeyvalue].values().forEach(function(value){
       console.log(parentKeyvalue, value.id(),value.data());
     })